Risingson/eveeyedocs/docs/ui/basic-ui.md

 !!! error "Mobile"
     Keyboard shortcuts do not apply to mobile apps.

-Hold SHIFT while clicking a system to show info on it.<b Hold CTRL while clicking a non-regional system to go to its map.
+Hold SHIFT while clicking a system to show info on it.<br>
+Hold CTRL while clicking a non-regional system to go to its map.<br>
-Hold CTRL-SHIFT while clicking a system to go to its radar map.
+Hold CTRL-SHIFT while clicking a system to go to its radar map.<br>

 Just start typing to search for a place.